The Best Pies in All of Los Angeles

-Families need not get into heated disagreements at Thanksgiving any longer over the age-old pie preference debate (pumpkin or pecan?)—order one of each.
-For the latter, get this Hollywood hipster diner's beautifully sculpted and perfectly-flavor-balanced pie, available to order from October 22 through November 18.
+Families need not get into heated disagreements on Thanksgiving any longer over the age-old pie preference debate (pumpkin or pecan?)—order one of each.
+For the latter, get this Hollywood hipster diner’s beautifully sculpted and perfectly flavor-balanced pie, available to order from October 22 through November 18.

 5150 Hollywood Blvd.; 323-668-2000 or friendsandfamilyla.com

 Crack Pie at Milk Bar

 Hotshot New York–based chef Christina Tosi has opened an outpost of her bakery in Hollywood (imagine a smiley-face emoji on a sugar high and you’ve got the vibe).
 This is one of her signature desserts, with a toasted oat crust and salty-sweet filling that she first made for afamily meal at the restaurant where she baked (the staff named it for its addictive nature, if that wasn’t obvious).

 You’re way too cool to pick up one of those bland supermarket desserts, and you don’t have the patience to fiddle with flavor balancing.
 (Same here.)
 This cheery bakery has you covered: Order up to a week before your special event and pick up a pitch-perfect pumpkin pie (just the right amount of spice) the day of.
 Everybody’s happy.